Skip to main content

 If you see the published article, email the reporter thanking them for including it.
 If the story is on their website, share the link via any social media channels your Scout Group has, and pass it on to your District/County for them to support the story.

-If the article isn’t on the outlet’s website within a few days, or doesn’t appear in their hard copy weekly publications, contact the person you spoke to, asking if there they need any further information.
+If the article isn’t on the outlet’s website within a few days, or doesn’t appear in their hard copy weekly publications, contact the person you spoke to, asking if they need any further information.
 The journalist may just need a reminder.

 Next steps